apache/mesos/docs/operator-http-api.md

 ## Overview

-The base URL at `/api/v1` is utilized as the single endpoint on both masters and agents for performing operator related operations.
+Both masters and agents provide the `/api/v1` endpoint as the base URL for performing operator-related operations.

-Similar to the [Scheduler](scheduler-http-api.md) and [Executor](executor-http-api.md) HTTP APIs, the endpoints only accept HTTP POST requests.
-The request body should be encoded in JSON (**Content-Type: application/json**) or protobuf (**Content-Type: application/x-protobuf**).
+Similar to the [Scheduler](scheduler-http-api.md) and [Executor](executor-http-api.md) HTTP APIs, the operator endpoints only accept HTTP POST requests.
+The request body should be encoded in JSON (**Content-Type: application/json**) or Protobuf (**Content-Type: application/x-protobuf**).

-For requests that Mesos can answer synchronously and immediately, an HTTP response with status **200 OK**, possibly including response body encoded in JSON or Protobuf is sent.
-The encoding depends on the **Accept** header present in the request (default is JSON).
-Also, note that responses will be gzip compressed if **Accept-Encoding** header is set to "gzip".
+For requests that Mesos can answer synchronously and immediately, an HTTP response will be sent with status **200 OK**, possibly including a response body encoded in JSON or Protobuf.
+The encoding depends on the **Accept** header present in the request (the default encoding is JSON).
+Responses will be gzip compressed if the **Accept-Encoding** header is set to "gzip".

-For requests that require the master to process the request asynchronously (e.g., `RESERVE_RESOURCES`), an HTTP response with status **202 Accepted** is sent.
-For the requests that result in a never ending stream of events (`SUBSCRIBE`), a streaming HTTP response with [RecordIO](scheduler-http-api.md#recordio-response-format) encoding is sent.
-Currently, gzip compression is not supported for streaming response.
+For requests that require asynchronous processing (e.g., `RESERVE_RESOURCES`), an HTTP response will be sent with status **202 Accepted**.
+For requests that result in a stream of events (`SUBSCRIBE`), a streaming HTTP response with [RecordIO](scheduler-http-api.md#recordio-response-format) encoding is sent.
+Currently, gzip compression is not supported for streaming responses.

 ## Master API

 This API contains all the calls accepted by the master.
 The canonical source of this information is [master.proto](https://github.com/apache/mesos/blob/master/include/mesos/v1/master/master.proto) (NOTE: The protobuf definitions are subject to change before the beta API is finalized).
 These calls are typically made by human operators, tooling or services (e.g., Mesos WebUI).
-While schedulers can make these calls as well, it is expected for those to use the [Scheduler HTTP API](scheduler-http-api.md).
+While schedulers can make these calls as well, schedulers are expected to use the [Scheduler HTTP API](scheduler-http-api.md).

 ## Agent API

 This API contains all the calls accepted by the agent.
 The canonical source of this information is [agent.proto](https://github.com/apache/mesos/blob/master/include/mesos/v1/agent/agent.proto) (NOTE: The protobuf definitions are subject to change before the beta API is finalized).
 These calls are typically made by human operators, tooling or services (e.g., Mesos WebUI).
-While executors can make these calls as well, it is expected for those to use the [Executor HTTP API](executor-http-api.md).
+While executors can make these calls as well, executors are expected to use the [Executor HTTP API](executor-http-api.md).

 ## Calls and Responses